Pillars of Ashoka: Construction

 The traditional idea that all were originally quarried at Chunar, just south of Varanasi and taken to their sites, before or after carving, "can no longer be confidently asserted", and instead it seems that the columns were carved in two types of stone.
 Some were of the spotted red and white sandstone from the region of Mathura, the others of buff-colored fine grained hard sandstone usually with small black spots quarried in the Chunar near Varanasi.
 The uniformity of style in the pillar capitals suggests that they were all sculpted by craftsmen from the same region.
 It would therefore seem that stone was transported from Mathura and Chunar to the various sites where the pillars have been found, and there was cut and carved by craftsmen.

 The pillars have four component parts in two pieces: the three sections of the capitals are made in a single piece, often of a different stone to that of the monolithic shaft to which they are attached by a large metal dowel.
 The shafts are always plain and smooth, circular in cross-section, slightly tapering upwards and always chiselled out of a single piece of stone.
 There is no distinct base at the bottom of the shaft.
 The lower parts of the capitals have the shape and appearance of a gently arched bell formed of lotus petals.
 The abaci are of two types: square and plain and circular and decorated and these are of different proportions.
 The crowning animals are masterpieces of Mauryan art, shown either seated or standing, always in the round and chiselled as a single piece with the abaci.
 Presumably all or most of the other columns that now lack them once had capitals and animals.
 They are also used to commemorate the events of the Buddha's life.

 Currently seven animal sculptures from Ashoka pillars survive.
 These form "the first important group of Indian stone sculpture", though it is thought they derive from an existing tradition of wooden columns topped by animal sculptures in copper, none of which have survived.
 It is also possible that some of the stone pillars predate Ashoka's reign.

 Origin

 Western origin

 There has been much discussion of the extent of influence from Achaemenid Persia, where the column capitals supporting the roofs at Persepolis have similarities, and the "rather cold, hieratic style" of the Sarnath Lion Capital of Ashoka especially shows "obvious Achaemenid and Sargonid influence".
-India and the Achaemenid Empire had been in close contact since the Achaemenid conquest of the Indus Valley, from circa 500 BCE to 330 BCE.
+India and the Achaemenid Empire had been in close contact since the Achaemenid conquest of the Indus Valley, from c.
+500 to 330 BC.

 Hellenistic influence has also been suggested.
 In particular the abaci of some of the pillars (especially the Rampurva bull, the Sankissa elephant and the Allahabad pillar capital) use bands of motifs, like the bead and reel pattern, the ovolo, the flame palmettes, lotuses, which likely originated from Greek and Near-Eastern arts.
 Such examples can also be seen in the remains of the Mauryan capital city of Pataliputra.